Complexlity/uni-farcaster-sdk/README.md

 const sdkInstance = uniFarcasterSdk({
 	neynarApiKey: 'your-neynar-api-key',
 	airstackApiKey: 'your-airstack-api-key',
-	//You should specify if you prefer neynar or airstack else is randomly chose one of them
+	//You should specify if you prefer neynar or airstack else it randomly choses one of them
 	activeService: 'airstack',
 })